jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

        style="max-width: 850px; width: 100%; height: auto;">
 </figure>

-## Which U.S. sports venues cost the most?
+## Which US sports venues cost the most?

-The tables below rank the costs of stadiums (typically more expensive ) and arenas, and they include both completed and approved future venues.
+The tables below rank the costs of stadiums and less expensive arenas.
+The lists include both completed and approved future venues.
 See the Historical Database of US Major-League Venues in [Appendix A](https://doi.org/10.1093/9780197820247.005.0001) of [*This One Will Be Different*](/towbd/) for a complete list of construction costs for all US major-league sports venues.

 ### Top 10 Most Expensive Stadiums (MLB and NFL)